bootstrapworld/curriculum/lessons/inequalities1-simple/langs/en-us/slides.md

 * What do you Wonder?

 ---
-{layout="Launch"}
+{layout="LaunchC"}
 # Introducing Inequalities

-This starter file includes a special `inequality` function that takes in a function, __which tests numbers in an inequality__, a list of 8 numbers __(to test in the function)__, and plots the numbers and a graph of the inequality on a number line.{style="font-size:14pt"}
+This starter file includes a special `inequality` function that takes in a function, __which tests numbers in an inequality__, a list of 8 numbers __(to test in the function)__, and plots the numbers and a graph of the inequality on a number line.{style="font-size:13pt"}

-The solution set is shaded in blue, with points shaded green (solution) and red (non-solution).{style="font-size:14pt"}
+The solution set is shaded in blue, with points shaded green (solution) and red (non-solution).{style="font-size:13pt"}

-The resulting plot shows the number line, with all solution values shaded in blue.
 The 8 numbers provided in the list are shown as green (solution) or red (non-solution) circles.
-A successful input will include 4 solutions and 4 non-solutions, so the image returned will show 4 green dots and 4 red dots.{style="font-size:14pt"}
+A successful input will include 4 solutions and 4 non-solutions, so the image returned will show 4 green dots and 4 red dots.{style="font-size:13pt"}

 @image{images/inequality-works.png, "A picture of an inequality displayed on a number line, with four red dots and four green dots"}{width="550"}

 ---
-{layout="Launch"}
+{layout="LaunchC"}
 # Introducing Inequalities

 If your list of 8 values doesn't include an equal number of solutions and non-solutions there will be an unequal distribution of red and green dots and you will get an error message encouraging you to adjust their list.